BerriJ/profoc/README.md

 remotes::install_github("BerriJ/profoc")
 ```

-You can install the latest development release from GitHub using:
+You can install the latest development version from GitHub using:

 ``` r
 # install.packages("remotes")